 - Pour a bucket of water into the pit to make sure the pump starts automatically and the water drains quickly once the pump is running.
 This is a great way to determine if you need to have your pump serviced.

-- Consider a backup power source in case of a power outage which often occur during a storm.
+- Consider a backup power source in case of a power outage which can occur during a storm.

 When a sump pump fails, you need to take immediate action.
 If a heavy rain occurs, water can creep into your basement and you will need to remove it quickly.
 Even a small amount of water can cause a lot of damage.
 That’s why the Sams team is ready 24-hours a day in case of an emergency.
 We offer complete water removal and restoration services to get your home back in order as quickly as possible.
 We’ll assess the situation, remove debris, secure your belongings, extract the water, bring in heavy duty drying equipment, and apply an anti-microbial disinfectant to remove germs and odor and help prevent the growth of mold and mildew.
 The Sams team can then make any repairs to your carpet to return it to its pre-loss condition.